nnovakova/nnovakova.github.io/content/pyspark-plotly/index.md

 [taxonomies]
-categories = ["Data Engineering"] tags = ["post", "python"]
+categories = ["Data Engineering"] tags = ["python", "spark", "sql", "plotly"]

 [extra]
-category="blog"
+toc = true

 +++

 Apache Spark is an abstract query engine that allows to process data at scale.
 Spark provides an API in several languages such as Scala, Java and Python.
-Today I would like to show you how to use Python and PySpark to do data analytics in Spark SQL API.
-I will also use Plotly library to visualize processed data.
+Today I would like to show you how to use Python and [PySpark](https://databricks.com/glossary/pyspark) to do data analytics in Spark SQL API.
+I will also use Plotly library to visualise processed data.

 ## Datasets